All you need to know about erectile dysfunction

 Occasional ED is common and shouldn't cause concern.
 If ED starts to occur regularly, it is a good idea to book an appointment with your GP.
 They will ask you about your lifestyle, relationships, and any problems you might be having.
 They will also carry out health checks, such as blood pressure.
 They may then examine your genitals and penis to look for any potential physical cause.
 If you have other symptoms, such as needing to pee more often, they may also examine your prostate or rectum.

 Depending on the results of these checks, additional tests may be required, such as an ultrasound of the area, or urine.
 A blood test can investigate any underlying health problems which could be contributing to your symptoms.
-Medichecks offer a discreet, at-home Erectile Dysfunction Blood Test which can investigate whether high cholesterol or low testosterone levels could be contributing to your symptoms.
+Medichecks offers a discreet, at-home Erectile Dysfunction Blood Test which can investigate whether high cholesterol or low testosterone levels could be contributing to your symptoms.

 How is erectile dysfunction treated?